13 Absolute Best Day Trips from Luxembourg (+ Map & Insider Tips)

 I didn’t include the more ‘local’ places or places that require more than 2 hours to get to.
 So this list only contains those day trips from Luxembourg that are easily doable in a day and are worth your time the most.
 Many of these destinations are also perfect for weekend trips from Luxembourg.

 Good to know: While you can get to most of these places by public transport, only a few of them are easy to reach without wasting too much time in the commute.
 The reality is that, despite the traffic jams around the city, Luxembourg and its surroundings are best explored by car.
-If you don’t have a car, we recommend checking the RentalCars website for the best car rental deals.
+If you need to rent a car, we personally use and recommend this website.

 To help you plan your excursions from Luxembourg, we created a map indicating all the main places mentioned in this article.
 Take a look!